Egyptian Arabic Translator

 Is egyptian arabic the same as arabic?
 They share the same script and roots, but the vocabulary, pronunciation, and grammar differ enough that a speaker of Gulf Arabic or Moroccan Arabic will notice the difference immediately.
 Is egyptian arabic different from other dialects?
 Yes, but it is also the most widely understood.
 Egyptian media has been exported across the Arab world for generations, making Masri the closest thing to a common spoken Arabic.

-How to Use This Egyptian Arabic Translator
+How to Use the Egyptian Arabic Translator

 - Type or paste your English into the input box above and hit Translate for an instant english to egyptian arabic translator result.